New transparency regime affecting property in ScotlandTransitional grace period ends on 1 April 2024

-Types of entity which are exempt from being recorded persons under the Regulations include UK-registered companies, Limited Liability Partnerships, Scottish Limited Partnerships.
+Types of entity which are exempt from being recorded persons under the Regulations include UK-registered companies, Limited Liability Partnerships, and Scottish Limited Partnerships.

 As mentioned above, certain types of overseas entity are also exempt.
 These are overseas entities which have shares admitted to trading on a regulated market which is situated in an EEA state, or a market listed in Schedule 1 of the Register of People with Significant Control Regulations 2016 (which includes the New York and Tokyo stock exchanges).

-The exceptions (set out in Schedule 1 of the 2021 Regulations for each of the five scenarios mentioned above) are based on the nature of the relationship between recorded persons and other parties who might (otherwise) be classed as an associate.
+The exceptions (set out in Schedule 1 of the 2021 Regulations for each of the five scenarios mentioned above) are generally based on the nature of the relationship between recorded persons and parties who might (otherwise) be classed as an associate.

 Exceptions – paid professional advisors